pytoccaz/ansible_terraform_cloud/docs/pytoccaz.terraform_cloud.tfc_workspace_info_module.rst

 Synopsis
 --------
-- This module allows you to list to workspaces in a organization via the Terraform Cloud API workspaces endpoint.
+- This module allows you to show to the details of a workspace.
+- The workspace is defined by it's Id or by it's organization and name.